sledgehammer/core/Readme.md

 Sledgehammer Core
 ------------------

-Core fasilitates the base and intialisation of the Sledgehammer Framework.
+Core facilitates the base and initialisation of the Sledgehammer Framework.

 Scope
 ------
 * Framework initialisation (+Module detection & initialisation)
-* A collection of global functions (that should be included in php)
+* A collection of global functions (that should be included in php, imho)
 * Debugging & Error-reporting and Profiling functionality.